projectdiscovery/interactsh/README.md

 # Interactsh Server

 Interactsh server runs multiple services and captures all the incoming requests.
-To host an instance of interactsh-server, you are required to have the follow requirements:
+To host an instance of **interactsh-server**, you are required to setup:

 1. Domain name with custom **host names** and **nameservers**.
 2. Basic droplet running 24/7 in the background.